saadh393/airbnb-hotel/backend/notes.md

 - Route path is /:spotId/images

-- I think that this will need to be a spotImages route, as opposed to a Spot route, since we are adding a new record into the spotImages table.
+- ~~I think that this will need to be a spotImages route, as opposed to a Spot route, since we are adding a new record into the spotImages table.~~

+- ^^^ WRONG, NO SPOT IMAGES ROUTER.
+THE route path is /spots/:spotId/images, so this route obviously goes in the spots router.

 #### Plan